RobotLocomotion/drake/tools/wheel/README.rst

 stage is probably the most useful for debugging failing Drake builds.
 Finally, Drake's build is executed, followed by the wheel packaging.

+Note that the Drake build step uses a cache mount for the ``/var/cache/bazel`` directory, which is used for the Bazel disk and repository caches.
+This speeds up iterations for both local development and CI (e.g., where the Drake build artifacts are re-used between wheels built for each Python version).
+In some cases, it may be necessary to clear this cache before building a wheel; see `Cleanup`_, above.

 When ``--tag-stages`` is not used, the completed build is assigned a temporary tag, which is used (unless ``--no-extract`` was specified) to extract the built wheel from the image, and is then untagged.